What Determines the Silver Price?

 Conversely, when total silver demand outstrips newly mined and recycled supply, causing a market deficit, LBMA bar reserves decline.
 This was evidently the case in 2022 based on the Silver Institute's estimated 237 million ounce shortfall.

-Available data reveals that LBMA bar stockpiles held in major vaults and exchanges have fallen markedly over the past two years.
 This implies substantial draws on reserves to meet the strong industrial and retail demand exceeding supply.

 Declining LBMA bar inventory levels indicate a protracted supply/demand imbalance.
 Yet silver prices have remained rangebound, pointing to the disjointed link between physical and futures markets.